ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_14/Lecture_14.2.md

 # CBAs: limitations and alternatives

 Several critiques of CBA have emerged in recent literature.
 Such limitations are most evident when illustrated through a simple example: suppose that we wish to evaluate whether to construct a hydroelectric dam over an ecologically diverse forest area to supply electricity to a large town.
 Nowadays, such a project could be swiftly costed as data on materials and labour are plentiful.
 However, even the most capable of teams may struggle to value the externalities and benefits.
 What is the value of the ecosystem that would be displaced?
 What is the customers’ willingness to pay?
 Would the residents prefer to keep the natural ecosystem intact over a hydro-electric power facility?
 CBA requires absolute monetary values for these complex variables.
 Despite the obvious limitations of CBA, in that it cannot adequately incorporate the wider benefits of options, it remains a widely used tool in the financial analysis of infrastructure projects.
 Whether this should remain to be the case is a subject of fierce political debate, with proponents of CBA arguing that analysis frameworks can be improved and standardised [@Ratnaweera2020].

 There are at least four alternative approaches to cost-benefit analyses:

-> \(i\) Multi-objective analysis
+1. Multi-objective analysis
->
-> \(ii\) Decision-making under uncertainty
+1. Decision-making under uncertainty
->
-> \(iii\) Cost-effectiveness analysis
+1. Cost-effectiveness analysis
->
-> \(iv\) Holistic comparison of costs and benefits.
+1. Holistic comparison of costs and benefits.

 Since there is significant overlap in these approaches, the remainder of this lecture delves into one of these techniques: multi-objective